From Classical to Quantum Reinforcement Learning and Its Applications in Quantum Control: A Beginner's Tutorial: Quantum Control: Introduction

 At the same time, significant progress was made on the theoretical and computational side of quantum control.
-Researchers developed \textit{Quantum Optimal Control Theory (QOCT)}, a framework that combines the time-dependent Schrödinger equation with optimization methods to design external control fields that achieve specific goals, such as transferring population between states, implementing high-fidelity quantum gates, or reducing decoherence~\cite{peirce1988}.
+Researchers developed \textit{Quantum Optimal Control Theory}, a framework that combines the time-dependent Schrödinger equation with optimization methods to design external control fields that achieve specific goals, such as transferring population between states, implementing high-fidelity quantum gates, or reducing decoherence~\cite{peirce1988}.
 A major milestone was the introduction of the GRAPE algorithm (Gradient Ascent Pulse Engineering) by Khaneja et~al.~(2005), which provided a fast and efficient way to solve high-dimensional optimization problems.
 Originally developed for nuclear magnetic resonance (NMR) systems, GRAPE was later adapted for use in quantum information processing~\cite{khaneja2005}.
-Since then, improved variants such as Krotov’s method\cite{krotov1996}, CRAB (Chopped Random Basis)\cite{caneva2011}, and GOAT (Gradient Optimization of Analytic Controls)\cite{egger2014} have further extended the computational tools available for designing precise quantum control fields~\cite{machnes2018}.
+Since then, improved variants such as Krotov’s method~\cite{krotov1996}, CRAB (Chopped Random Basis)~\cite{caneva2011}, and GOAT (Gradient Optimization of Analytic Controls)~\cite{egger2014} have further extended the computational tools available for designing precise quantum control fields~\cite{machnes2018}.
+Recently, globally optimal quantum control methods were developed~\cite{bondar_globally_2025, gaggioli2025unitary}.

 By the 2010s, research in quantum control increasingly focused on quantum technologies, including superconducting qubits, trapped ions, and solid-state spin systems.
 In these platforms, highly accurate and noise-resilient control is essential for building high-fidelity quantum gates and achieving scalable quantum computation~\cite{glaser2015}.
 The growing complexity of large, open quantum systems exposed to environmental noise motivated researchers to explore machine learning (ML) approaches to automate and improve control design.
-ML-based quantum control leverages data-driven models, neural networks, and gradient-based optimization to learn control strategies that are adaptive, robust, and efficient for practical hardware~\cite{ansel2021}.
+ML-based quantum control leverages data-driven models, neural networks, and gradient-based optimization to learn control strategies that are adaptive, robust, and efficient for practical hardware~\cite{genois}.

 The field of Quantum Reinforcement Learning(QRL) combines ideas from control theory, quantum dynamics, and artificial intelligence.
 In QRL, controlling a quantum system is formulated as a sequential decision-making process.
 We have already learned the components of RL, in this case the quantum system acts as the environment, the applied control pulses represent the actions, and performance metrics such as fidelity or energy cost serve as the reward function.
 Reinforcement learning (RL) agents can therefore learn optimal control strategies either by interacting directly with experiments (model-free) or by training on simulations of quantum dynamics (model-based).